 In terms of private data preservation, companies are encouraged to detail investments made in cybersecurity, practices put in place and attacks suffered.

-With regard to privacy, good practice remains rare.
+With regard to privacy, good practices are still insufficient and often only cover nationals of countries with stricter regulations.
 We encourage companies, particularly those that rely on data monetization, to make sure their users are in a position to make a well-informed and proactive choice about the type and use of information collected, as well as having the opportunity to erase any private information about themselves.
 The implementation of chargeable alternatives where services are not based on data monetization or advertising provides another possible solution to this problem.